-A Tribal Law Corporation may be dissolved by filing a Notice of Dissolution, signed by the board of directors or shareholders, with the Director at least sixty days before the dissolution will become effective.
-The Director shall post such Notice at a public place in the Director's office.
-After the passage of at least sixty days from the filing of the Notice of Dissolution, the corporation may file a Certificate of Dissolution, signed by the board of directors or shareholders, with the Director.
-The corporation shall be considered dissolved upon the filing of such Certificate, and the Director may remove the Notice of Dissolution from where it was posted.
-The Director may revoke the corporate status of any Tribal Law Corporation for failure of a Tribal Law Corporation to comply with this Ordinance or any other provisions of Tribal law.
+A Tribal Law Corporation may be dissolved by filing a Notice of Dissolution, signed by the board of directors or shareholders, with the Director of Tribal Business Regulation at least sixty days before the dissolution will become effective.
+The Director of Regulation shall post such Notice at a public place in the Director of Regulation's office.
+After the passage of at least sixty days from the filing of the Notice of Dissolution, the corporation may file a Certificate of Dissolution, signed by the board of directors or shareholders, with the Director of Tribal Business Regulation.
+The corporation shall be considered dissolved upon the filing of such Certificate, and the Director of Regulation may remove the Notice of Dissolution from where it was posted.
+The Director of Tribal Business Regulation may revoke the corporate status of any Tribal Law Corporation for failure of a Tribal Law Corporation to comply with this Ordinance or any other provisions of Tribal law.